kshedden/workshops/ds-academy/math_review.md

   This is called _discrete probability_.

- * We often wish to use probability in situations where the outcome is quantitative (numeric, continuous).
+ * We often wish to use probability in situations where the outcome is _quantitative_ (also known as _numeric_ or _continuous_).
 If I scoop a volume of water from the ocean, what is the probability that I scoop exactly 300ml of water?
 Arguably it is zero.
 Actually, every possible outcome has probability zero, yet some outcome always occurs.

-* With quantitative outcomes, we should only assign probabilities to ranges, not specific outcomes, e.g. what is the probability that I scoop between 300ml and 310ml of water?
+* With quantitative outcomes, we should only assign probabilities to ranges, not to specific outcomes, e.g. what is the probability that I scoop between 300ml and 310ml of water?

-* It's not straightforward to use math to precisely talk about randomness

-* Mathematical probability only became rigorous in the 20th century, largely due to _measure theory_.
+* It's not straightforward to use math to precisely talk about randomness.
+Mathematical probability only became rigorous in the 20th century, largely due to _measure theory_.

 * Key terms to understand:

-  - Sample space: all outcomes that can be observed
+  - _Sample space_: all outcomes that can be observed

-  - Event: a subset of the sample space to which we can assign a probability.
+  - _Event_: a subset of the sample space to which we can assign a probability.
 Not all subsets are events.

-  - Probability measure: a function that assigns a probability to each event.
+  - _Probability measure_: a function that assigns a probability to each event.

 * A probability measure has these properties: